 - Injury to the brain before birth

-- Some medical conditions, such as meningitis
+- Some medical conditions, such as meningitis and lupus

 - Stroke and heart attack

-What to Expect at Your Provider's Office
+What to Expect at Your Doctor's Office

 Your doctor will take your medical history and ask about anything that may have caused your seizure, such as an injury to your head.
-Your doctor will also ask about risk factors -- for example, family or personal history of seizures.
+Your doctor will also ask about risk factors, such as family or personal history of seizures.
 Be sure to tell your doctor how you felt before and after the seizure.